 Impressive engine technology also plays its part in this strong efficiency showing.
 The PureTech petrol models benefit from a 30% reduction in mechanical losses that are due to friction.
 While the PSA Group's BlueHDi diesel technology is based around a clever three-step after-treatment system designed to better eliminate the four nasty pollutants that diesel units usually put out - namely unburnt hydrocarbons, carbon monoxide, nitrogen oxides and particulates.
 Another thing that could help you keep garage costs in check is the affordable three year servicing plan that's available at point of purchase.
 Finally, there's the usual Citroen three year / 60,000 mile warranty.

-In a market as crowded as this one, any new product simply has to bring something different to the table.
+In an SUV market as crowded as this one, any mainstream product simply has to bring something different to the table.
 Fortunately, this C5 Aircross can, its progressive hydraulic cushion suspension delivering a noticeable ride quality advantage over obvious rivals.
 Some of these handle better, but we think the way that this Citroen cruises over bumps and tarmac tears will be of more interest to likely family buyers.